Ilkka-AI/Vehicle-detection-computer-vision/writeup_template.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 Thresholding also removed outliers, since multiple detections were required to discover a car.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+Here are six frames and their corresponding heatmaps:

+![Six frames from the video and corresponding heatmaps][image5]

+### Integrating consecutive frames

 In order to further improve vechile detection and outlier removal, I then combined the heatmaps from 10 consecutive frames and used a stronger threshold.
 I optimized the performance of my detection method by studying different thresholds in integrating consecutive frames.
 A threshold of 20 gave a convincing performance.

-Here are six frames and their corresponding heatmaps:

-![Six frames from the video and corresponding heatmaps][image5]

 Here is the integrated heatmap from 6 frames and the output of `scipy.ndimage.measurements.label()` plotted with the corresponding bounding box:

 ![Integrated heatmap and bounding box representing the detected vechile][image6]

----

 ### Discussion